 Understanding Your Cholesterol Numbers

 Your cholesterol is checked with a simple blood test.
 The results tell you how much cholesterol you have in your blood.
-Get checked as often as your healthcare provider suggests.
+Get checked as often as your health care provider suggests.
 As you work to lower your cholesterol, your numbers will change slowly.
 But they will change.
 Be patient and stay on track.
+Discuss your numbers with your health care provider.

 A blood test will give you a number for the total amount of cholesterol in your blood.
 The higher this number, the more likely it is that cholesterol will build up in your blood vessels.
-For your health, it is suggested that your total cholesterol be lower than
+Even if your cholesterol is just slightly high, you are at increased risk for health problems.

 My total cholesterol is: ________________